Holbrook railway line: Services on the line

 The initial service on the line consisted of a mixed train that operated in both directions on Mondays, Wednesdays and Fridays, connecting with the overnight Mail Trains to and from Sydney.

 From 18 December 1923, the thrice weekly mixed train was replaced by a CPH railmotor which operated twice a day in each direction on Tuesdays, Thursdays and Saturdays.
 A goods train operated on Mondays.
 The railmotor service was short-lived and mixed trains returned from 18 November 1924, but now making one return trip on Tuesdays, Thursdays and Saturdays.

 From 26 August 1929, the mixed train was reduced to running only twice weekly and, by 1946, this had been further reduced to running on Mondays only.

 Dieselisation of the line took place from 11 February 1962, using 48 class locomotives.

 Passenger services ceased completely from 12 October 1970.
 Goods services continued to operate on Mondays until 8 July 1974 when all regularly scheduled trains ceased.

 The last revenue train to operate on the line was a livestock special on 7 March 1978.

 The line was officially closed on 2 February 1987.
-Much of the infrastructure remains along the line.
+Much of the infrastructure remained along the line afterwards.